 Dr. Richard Simon will be the 2017 recipient of the Marvin Zelen Leadership Award in Statistical Science.
 This award recognizes an individual who by virtue of his/her outstanding leadership has greatly impacted the theory and practice of statistical science.
 Dr. Simon will deliver a public lecture on statistical science at T. H. Chan School of Public Health at Harvard University.

-Translational Computational & Systems Biologist position is available (Nov.
-30, 2016). [click for details]
+Translational Computational & Systems Biology post-doctoral fellow positions are available (Jan.
+20, 2017). [click for details]

 BRB-SeqTools v1.0 is released (Oct.
 19, 2016). [click for details]